 Is old age a problem?

 Occasionally, older patients express concern that their age may prevent them from enjoying the benefits of dental implants.
 However, health is more of a determining factor than age.
 If you’re healthy enough to have a tooth extracted, you’re probably healthy enough to receive dental implants.
 Certain chronic diseases may contraindicate dental implant treatment.
-Dr. Crete and his staff will determine if you are a candidate for dental implants after a careful evaluation of your dental and health history.
+Dr. Hahn and his staff will determine if you are a candidate for dental implants after a careful evaluation of your dental and health history.

 How will dental implants affect my life?